 Vertical Cutter

 Vertical cutter mixers are industrial-sized versions of a food processor.
-These mixers can be used for kneading, chopping, blending, emulsifying, and of course, mixing.
-Although the vertical cutter is very versatile it has some disadvantages, it can be very loud and somewhat difficult to clean.
+These mixers can be used for kneading, chopping, blending, emulsifying, and, of course, mixing.
+Although the vertical cutter is very versatile, it has some disadvantages; it can be very loud and somewhat difficult to clean.
 Most people agree that it doesn't produce as good a dough as a planetary or spiral mixer.

 Hobart Mixer